flipkart-incubator/proteus/README.md

 Proteus : Android Layout Engine  [![Build Status](https://travis-ci.org/flipkart-incubator/proteus.svg?branch=master)](https://travis-ci.org/flipkart-incubator/proteus)
 =====================

 **Proteus** is an android library for achieving complete control over the visual appearance and data bindings on views/widgets rendered.
-It's meant to be a drop in replacement for androids' `LayoutInflater`. **proteus** allows inflating layouts at runtime unlike the compiled XML layouts bundled in the APK.
+It is meant to be a drop-in replacement for androids' `LayoutInflater`. **proteus** allows inflating layouts at runtime unlike the compiled XML layouts bundled in the APK.

 <table>
   <tr style="border: 0px;">